I Want To...

 Surgery for Facial Reanimation

 For an actor, facial paralysis can be a devastating loss.
-When Maggie met with Patrick Byrne, director of the Facial Plastic and Reconstructive Surgery Center at Johns Hopkins, she found herself struggling to accept her situation.
+When Whittum met with her surgeon at the Center for Facial Plastic and Reconstructive Surgery at Johns Hopkins, she found herself struggling to accept her situation.

-“[Byrne] was awesome and empathetic, but I was still hoping I’d be better in six months on my own.
-Dr. Byrne’s office put me in touch with another young woman who had undergone a hypoglossal nerve transfer for facial paralysis.
+“The team was awesome and empathetic, but I was still hoping I’d be better in six months on my own,” she says.
+“The office put me in touch with another young woman who had undergone a hypoglossal nerve transfer for facial paralysis.
 I was so glad to speak with her about the experience.
 It really helped me make the very difficult decision to get the surgery.”

-“However, Maggie’s fifth cranial nerve was too damaged by the hemorrhage, so we enacted a ‘plan B’ of sorts and instead used the 12th cranial nerve, also known as the hypoglossal nerve.
-We relocated it to the side of Maggie’s face that was affected by the stroke, and also placed a weight in Maggie’s eyelid so her eye could completely close.
+But Maggie’s fifth cranial nerve was too damaged by the hemorrhage, so the surgeon enacted a plan B of sorts and instead used the 12th cranial nerve, also known as the hypoglossal nerve.
+Surgeons relocated it to the side of Maggie’s face that was affected by the stroke, and placed a weight in her eyelid so the eye could completely close.

 Maggie says, “The facial reanimation surgery went so well and I was so grateful.
 The care was phenomenal; the people so intelligent.”
 But she knew the results wouldn’t be immediate, and that restoring her facial balance would take months of therapy and hard work.